vergiliu/track_progress/book_reviews.md

 ##Understanding Search Engines
 Last 2chapters skim over HCI regarding the search engine “visible to the user part”.
 Last chapter has an index with all important references to articles/books presented throughout the book and can be an useful goto index.

+##Drawing on the right side of the brain[2013-]
+The author goes over some (non scientifically) proven concepts that one brain hemisphere is dedicated to different things LEFT for science and the RIGHT for arts.
+And as an intro makes you do your portrait.